SanazME/Algorithm-DataStructure/README.md

 ```
 23. - **`ss.isalpha(), ss.isnumeric()` to check if its a letter or number**

+23.1 - `ljust(maxWidth)`: to adjust line and padded to reach maxWidth. `' '.join(line).ljust(maxWidth)`, joins words in line list with a space in between them and then it left justifies the string within a field of width maxWidth.
+Add extra spacing from left to right.

 24. **Python combination and permutation**:
 - for a given input if we should not change the place of elements in that input, use combination (n choose k: n!/(n-k)! k!):